 A native of Sweden, Kent Ullberg is recognized as one of world’s foremost wildlife sculptors.
 He studied at the Swedish Konstfack University College of Art in Stockholm, and at museums in Germany, the Netherlands, and France.
 He lived for seven years in Botswana, Africa and served the last four years there as curator at the Botswana National Museum and Art Gallery.
 He has made his home permanently in the United States where he now lives on Padre Island, Corpus Christi, Texas.

 As a member of numerous important art organizations he has been honored with many prestigious awards.
 These include, in New York City, the Allied Artists of America, the National Arts Club, the National Sculpture Society, and the Society of Animal Artists.
 In 1990 his peers elected him a full academician (NA) at the National Academy of Design, thus making him the first wildlife artist since John James Audubon to receive one of the greatest tributes in American art.
-Outside New York City additional memberships include: Fellow Member, American Society of Marine Artists (ASMA), The Maritime Gallery at Mystic Seaport, Mystic, CT where he has received 3 Awards of Excellence and the Marine Environmental Wildlife Award since 1990; the Society of Wildlife Art of the Nations (SWAN) in Sandhurst, U.K., and the National Academy of Western Art in Oklahoma City, Oklahoma which awarded him the Prix de West, the foremost recognition in western art.
+Outside New York City he is a Fellow Member, American Society of Marine Artists (ASMA).
+He has been showing his work at the Maritime Gallery at Mystic Seaport, Mystic, CT since 1990 where he has received 3 Awards of Excellence and the Environmental Wildlife Award, the Society of Wildlife Art of the Nations (SWAN) in Sandhurst, U.K., and the National Academy of Western Art in Oklahoma City, Oklahoma which awarded him the Prix de West, the foremost recognition in western art.